aubreyengland/ZebraGen-dist/README.md

 ## Notes

+- IMPORTANT: Only devices of type "other" (i.e., Zebra devices) whose display names end with `-W` are included in the output.
 - Make sure to set the following environment variables (either in your shell or in a `.env` file in the project directory):
     - `ZOOM_S2S_ACCOUNT_ID`
     - `ZOOM_S2S_CLIENT_ID`
     - `ZOOM_S2S_CLIENT_SECRET`
 - Ensure `dept_info.json` and `site_info.json` are present in the working directory for department and site lookups.
-- Only devices of type "other" (i.e., Zebra devices) whose display names end with `-W` are included in the output.
 - The script logs progress and errors to the console.
 - For more details, review or modify the `zebra_gen.py` source code.